Search number: 005939928 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 087.26+song Land of Hope and Glory

-087.26+Tory Island, County Donegal, originally elected its own king
+087.26+Tory Island, a small island off the northern coast of Ireland, originally elected its own king

 087.26+a male goat is annually crowned under the name of King Puck (Anglo-Irish puck: male goat) at Killorglin Fair, County Kerry [563.26] [596.02]